Shadow Galactica: Sailor Galaxia

-In the Sailor Moon musicals, Galaxia features prominently in the Sailor Moon Sailor Stars musical and in its revision, the Eien Densetsu musical and in its revision, Shin Densetsu Kourin, Starlights - Ryuusei Densetsu and Kakyuu-Ouhi Kourin.
+In the Sailor Moon musicals, Galaxia features prominently in the Sailor Moon Sailor Stars musical and in its revision, the Eien Densetsu musical and in its revision, Shin Densetsu Kourin, Starlights—Ryuusei Densetsu and Kakyuu-Ouhi Kourin.
 Her musical story is similar to both the manga and anime adaptation.
 As in the manga, the final showdown with Galaxia often occurs in the Galaxy Cauldron.
 As in the anime, Sailor Uranus and Sailor Neptune pose as Galaxia's henchwomen.
 Galaxia generally employs fewer Animamates in the musicals than in either the manga or anime, but several times she resurrects villains from past arcs.
 Depending on the musical's story, Galaxia is either the final or penultimate enemy the Sailor Guardians must defeat.
 In Eien Densetsu, Galaxia is successfully purged of evil and sacrifices herself to help the Guardians destroy Chaos, who had been posing as a low-ranking minion.
 In another version of the ending, Queen Beryl will become Queen Metalia and fight alongside Galaxia, who will herself become Sailor Chaos after being completely possessed by Chaos, forcing the Guardians to defeat them both.

 In the anime series, her voice actress is Mitsuko Horie.
-In the Cosmos movie, her voice actress is Megumi Hayashibara.
-In English, her voice is provided by Carrie Keranen.
+In the two-part Cosmos movie, Sailor Galaxia's voice actress is Megumi Hayashibara.
+In the English dubs of Sailor Stars and Cosmos, her voice is provided by Carrie Keranen.
 In the stage musicals, five different actresses have portrayed her: Saori Sara, Tamami Matsumoto, Takemi, Yumie Sakaguchi and Coco Isuzu.
 Matsumoto stated that she greatly enjoyed the role: "ordering people around and being above others is such a great feeling".